 - i) Initialization: record the degree of each node as its original degree.
-Set values of the parameters ks and q. - ii) First time step: for any node with its original degree lower than ksr remove it at a constant probability f.
+Set values of the parameters k_s and q. - ii) First time step: for any node with its original degree lower than k_s, remove it at a constant probability f.
 Update the record of each node's degree as its current degree. - iii) Iterations in the following time steps: check all nodes' current degrees as recorded at the beginning of the time step.
-If a node has a current degree lower than $k_s$ or has lost more than q proportion of its original degree, it has a probability f to leave the network.
-The records of the nodes' current degrees are only updated when all of the nodes have decided whether to stay on or to leave, at the end of each time step.
+If a node has a current degree lower than k_s or has lost more than q proportion of its original degree, it has a probability f to leave the network.
+The records of the nodes' current degrees are only updated when all of the nodes have ed at DKFZ-HGF on June decided whether to stay on or to leave, at the end of each time step.
 Repeat the iterations until the network diminishes or no more nodes can leave the network.